When and why randomised exploration works (in linear bandits): Proof of main result

 \end{claim}

 First though, note that using \cref{claim:curvature-per-step} within the regret decomposition of \cref{eq:regret-decomp} completes the proof.
-Indeed, using that the expected per-step regret is bounded by $2\norm{\thetaopt}\lesssim \sqrt{d}$ (to handle step the first step, which is not covered by \cref{claim:curvature-per-step}), and the usual integral for monotonic integrands, we have
+Indeed, using that the expected per-step regret is bounded by $2\norm{\thetaopt}\leq 2R$ (to handle the first low-optimism round, which is not covered by \cref{claim:curvature-per-step}) and then the usual integral bound for monotone integrands, we have